-- Article 15 In the event where a student's record of registration at the University is removed due to the fact that he/she has died or disappeared, the full amount of his/her remaining tuition may be waived. - (2) For a person to whom tuition is to be refunded in accordance with the provision of Article 7-2 (2) (limited to a person whose record of registration at the University has been removed due to the fact that he/she has died or disappeared), the collection of tuition shall be deemed to be deferred in accordance with the provision of Article 6, and the provision of the preceding Article 15 (1) shall apply mutatis mutandis.
+- Article 15 In the event where a student's record of registration at the University is removed due to the fact that he/she has died or disappeared, the full amount of his/her remaining tuition may be waived. - (2) A person whose tuition fees are to be returned pursuant to the provision of Article 7-2, paragraph (2) (limited to a person who has been excluded from the school register due to death or missing) shall be deemed to have had the collection of tuition fees deferred pursuant to the provision of Article 6, and the provision of the preceding paragraph shall apply mutatis mutandis.
+(2) A person whose tuition fees are returned pursuant to the provision of Article 7-2, paragraph (2) (limited to those who have been removed from the university register due to death or disappearance) shall be deemed to have had tuition fees deferred pursuant to the provision of Article 6, and the provision of the preceding paragraph shall apply mutatis mutandis.